open5e/open5e/source/monsters/monsters_a-z/H/harpy.rst

 **Luring Song**: The harpy sings a magical melody.
-Every humanoid and giant within 300 feet of the harpy that can hear the song must succeed on a DC 11 Wisdom saving throw or be charmed until the song ends.
+Every humanoid and giant within 300 feet of the harpy that can hear the song must succeed on a DC 11 Wisdom saving throw or be :ref:`srd:charmed` until the song ends.
 The harpy must take a bonus action on its subsequent turns to continue singing.
 It can stop singing at any time.
-The song ends if the harpy is incapacitated.
-While charmed by the harpy, a target is incapacitated and ignores the songs of other harpies.
-If the charmed target is more than 5 feet away from the harpy, the target must move on its turn toward the harpy by the most direct route, trying to get within 5 feet.
+The song ends if the harpy is :ref:`srd:incapacitated`.
+While :ref:`srd:charmed` by the harpy, a target is :ref:`srd:incapacitated` and ignores the songs of other harpies.
+If the :ref:`srd:charmed` target is more than 5 feet away from the harpy, the target must move on its turn toward the harpy by the most direct route, trying to get within 5 feet.
 It doesn't avoid opportunity attacks, but before moving into damaging terrain, such as lava or a pit, and whenever it takes damage from a source other than the harpy, the target can repeat the saving throw.
-A charmed target can also repeat the saving throw at the end of each of its turns.
+A :ref:`srd:charmed` target can also repeat the saving throw at the end of each of its turns.
 If the saving throw is successful, the effect ends on it.
 A target that successfully saves is immune to this harpy's song for the next 24 hours.